PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Methodology

 \subsection{Stage-PSC: Prompt-Aware Semantic Calibration}

 In the first stage, our goal is to construct a semantic space that is more discriminative than one derived from generic hand-crafted prompts.
 We adopt the CoOp paradigm~\cite{zhou2022b} to optimize continuous context tokens.
+Formally, for a specific class $c$, the prompt is parameterized as a sequence of $N_{ctx}$ learnable context vectors $\{\mathbf{v}_1, \mathbf{v}_2, \ldots, \mathbf{v}_{N_{\text{ctx}}}\}$ followed by the fixed class name embedding: